dannyjackson/Genomics-Main/B_Phylogenetics/msmc/msmc_README.md

 3) Lastly, these VCF files must be phased (generated using `A2.5_phasing.sh`).

+*NOTE*: All below scripts have associated `submit` scripts designed to work in HPC slurm setting.

 Finally you can choose to generate your input files using either `msmc_2_generateinput_multiInd.sh` or `msmc_2_generateInput_singleInd.sh` depending on if you wish to estimate `Ne` based on single or multi individual haplotype data.
 (It is recommended when testing your pipeline to run on single individual first.)